 After successful update, a summary count of error and valid records will be displayed as below:

+The second red circle shows the @parameters needed by the stored procedure, and how they will be shown in a prompt screen when presented to the user.
+When this app is executed, the following prompt screen will appear.
 Prompts 3 through 7 will accept values from the user, and pass these to the stored proc as named parameters.
 When the app (and stored procedure) completes execution, it will return the last result set from the stored procedure into a spreadsheet.

-Step 9: Advanced Methods of Variable Substitution.
+TOPIC 5: Advanced Methods of Variable Substitution.

 D4E allows for advanced methods of replacing user variables when contructing cascaded SQLs.
 These methods can provide the end-user with extra flexibility in defining the range of values they wish to extract.
 For example, consider the following app definition: